anetmariap/mtuq_pso/README.md

 ---

 > **Status**: This repository provides working PSO implementations for moment tensor inversion.
-The scripts include double-couple constrained inversion (with fixed or variable magnitude) and full moment tensor inversion.
+The scripts include double-couple constrained inversion and full moment tensor inversion.
 Please feel free to open an issue if you encounter any problems.

 ## Overview